-Sequoia Legal's export control attorneys have extensive experience in export licensing and understand the nuances of U.S. export laws, including compliance, export restrictions, and export controls.
-We represent clients in industries that may be subject to regulations from the EAR and ITAR.
+Sequoia Legal is a Denver export control law firm that has extensive experience in export licensing and understands the nuances of U.S. export laws, including compliance, export restrictions, and export controls.
+Our Colorado export compliance lawyers assist with economic sanctions and other national security issues.

-The United States maintains export control regulations to advance critical national security, foreign policy, and economic objectives.
-These regulations are no laughing matter.
-The nature of these controls is ever-changing and involves an ever-increasing number of federal agencies.
+Schedule FREE ConsultationThe United States maintains export control regulations to advance critical national security, foreign policy, and economic objectives.
 Failure to comply with U.S. sanctions and export administration regulations (EAR) can result in serious consequences, including hefty civil fines, withdrawal of permission to export products altogether, and even jail time for responsible parties.

-Our export legal assistance also covers compliance and reporting obligations set forth by the Office of Foreign Assets Control (OFAC), as well as export controls stipulated by the Office of Antiboycott Compliance.
+Now, more than ever, competent legal assistance is an absolute must if you are in any way involved in international trade transactions.
+Our Denver export control attorneys at Sequoia Legal can advise you of U.S. sanctions programs.
+Our export legal assistance covers compliance and reporting obligations set forth by the International Traffic in Arms Regulations (ITAR), the Office of Foreign Assets Control (OFAC), as well as export controls stipulated by the Office of Antiboycott Compliance.
 We also assist clients with their export control compliance programs for commercial applications of their products.

-Our role as sanctions lawyers is to help you and your company by obtaining the proper permits and licenses, managing relationships with regulators, and defending you against compliance issues in criminal and civil courts.
+Our role as sanctions lawyers in Colorado is to help you and your company by obtaining the proper permits and licenses, managing relationships with regulators, and defending you against compliance issues in criminal and civil courts.
 Finally, our legal team can help you with investigations, due diligence, export licensing, interpretation of regulations, and negotiation of settlements.

 Furthermore, our economic sanctions lawyers may also help you provide voluntary disclosures and notice to the Committee on Foreign Investment in the United States (CFIUS) or other entities.
 We routinely represent clients relating to regulations administered by the Office of Foreign Assets Control (OFAC), the Bureau of Industry and Security (BIS), and the Directorate of Defense and Trade Controls (DDTC).